jeskowagner/lazyseurat/README.md

 The goal of lazyseurat is to allow import and export Seurat objects to and from
     file-backed storage.
-    Note that LazySeurat is not meant to be used during analysis, but rather for data visualisation on research dissemination platforms, where it can save computational costs.
+    Note that lazyseurat is not meant to be used during analysis, but rather for data visualisation on research dissemination platforms, where it can save computational costs.